-Disability Determination Services: Due to COVID-19, DDS is suspending in-person services to the public starting 3/18/2020 to protect the population we serve and our employees.
-DDS is still working to answer your questions or concerns.
-Contact your local office by phone for assistance.
-Please be aware that we are receiving a large volume of calls at this time.
+Missouri DDS offices are open to the public.
+In the interest of protecting the population we serve and our employees, minimal staff is on site with most continuing to work remotely until further notice due to COVID-19.
+We encourage you to contact your local office by phone for assistance.
 If you are unable to reach us, we ask that you leave a message.
 Your call will be returned as soon as possible.
 We appreciate your patience and understanding.

 What is the Disability Determination program?